VismaConsulting/react-kurs/README.md

 > Do a Hello, World! in React.
 Use two files: `index.html` and `app.js`

 We will only have two files, `index.html` and `app.js`.
-React plays very well with frameworks that splits your webapp into modules, like browserify, webpack and require.js, but we will not touch on that in this course.
+(For the js-geeks: React plays very well with frameworks that splits your webapp into modules, like browserify, webpack and require.js, but we will not touch on that in this course.)

 #### index.html